rcanovas/GDIM/docs/source/basic_qc.rst

   * We can check the NCBI build by selecting some random rsids from the .bim file and checking their chromosome and position fields in https://www.ncbi.nlm.nih.gov/SNP/.

-  * Another option is to download the data bases of NCBI builds extracted from dbSNP (`GRCh37`_ or `GRCh46`_) and check the rsids positions and chromosome in these files (ex. using grep rsid data_base)
+  * Another option is to download the data bases of NCBI builds extracted from dbSNP (`GRCh37`_ or `GRCh36`_) and check the rsids positions and chromosome in these files (ex. using grep rsid data_base)

-If requiered, to update the rsids we followed two steps:
+Finally, to update the rsids we followed two steps:

-  * Update the rsids names
-.. if needed (update_rsids_names using rsMerge_id_to_id.txt from the assembly_build folder)
-..
-Ex: sbatch /home/rcanovas/scripts/plink/update_rsids_names.sh file /home/rcanovas/assembly_builds/rsMeger_id_to_id.txt  file_b3
+  * Note that on new genome assembly, previously different contig may align.
+So different rs clusters map to the same location.
+To fix this use the `RsMergeArch`_ table (https://www.ncbi.nlm.nih.gov/projects/SNP/snp_db_table_description.cgi?t=RsMergeArch) from NCBI and plink to update the rsids.

-  * Update the rsids positions to NCBI build 37
+  * Update the rsids positions to NCBI build 37 (if required) using the information from GRCh37 and plink (--update-map command)
-.. (check /home/rcanovas/scripts/plink/update_rsids_pos.sh and use rsids_pos_b37.txt  from the assembly_build folder)

 .. _`GRCh37`:	http://hgdownload.cse.ucsc.edu/goldenPath/hg18/database/snp130.txt.gz
 .. _`GRCh36`:	http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/snp150.txt.gz
+.. _`RsMergeArch`: ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/database/organism_data/RsMergeArch.bcp.gz